 Because motorcycles provide less protection than riding in an automobile, motorcyclists are much more vulnerable to sustaining serious injuries in an accident.
-Motorcyclists are at increased risk of sustaining a traumatic brain injury or a spinal cord injury when they are involved in an accident.
-Although using a helmet does decrease the risk of sustaining a traumatic brain injury in a motorcycle accident, even riders who wear helmets often sustain severe brain injuries.
-Other common injuries that motorcyclists suffer when they are involved in an accident include broken bones, severe lacerations, and road rash.
+Motorcyclists are at increased risk of sustaining a traumatic brain injury (TBI) or a spinal cord injury when they are involved in an accident.
+Although using a helmet does decrease the risk of sustaining a TBI in a motorcycle accident, even riders who wear helmets often sustain severe brain injuries.
+Other common injuries that motorcyclists suffer when they are involved in an accident include broken bones, severe lacerations and road rash.

 - Write down important information regarding the accident.
-Make sure to get the name, address, telephone number, and insurance information of the other drivers involved in the accident.
-You should also obtain contact information from anyone who witnessed the accident, as well as the contact information of any paramedics or police officers who come to the accident scene.
+Make sure to get the name, address, telephone number and insurance information of the other drivers involved in the accident.
+You should also obtain contact information from anyone who witnessed the accident as well as from any paramedics or police officers who come to the accident scene.
 You can also obtain a copy of the accident report once it is processed.

 - Seek medical attention as soon as possible.
 Your first priority is your health.
-Make sure that you are seen by a qualified health care provider, and make sure that you do so without delay.
-Depending upon the type and severity of your injuries, you may need to be seen by an orthopedic surgeon, a neurologist, a neurosurgeon, or a pain medicine specialist.
-Make sure that you go to all of your follow up appointments and that you listen to your doctor’s advice and instructions.
+Make sure that you are seen by a qualified health care provider and that you do so without delay.
+Depending on the type and severity of your injuries, you may need to be seen by an orthopedic surgeon, a neurologist, a neurosurgeon or a pain medicine specialist.
+Make sure that you go to all your follow-up appointments and listen to your doctor’s advice and instructions.
 Your doctor may prescribe physical therapy in order to treat your injuries, and it is important that you attend your physical therapy sessions so that you can make as complete a recovery as possible.

 - Do not sign anything before you talk to an attorney.
 Insurance company representatives may try to get you to sign documents when it is clearly not in your best interest to do so.
 In order to protect your rights and ensure that you are fairly compensated, you should contact an experienced Colorado car accident attorney before signing anything.
 In addition, insurance company representatives may ask you to give a recorded statement to them.
 Do not do so unless you have consulted with an experienced personal injury attorney first.